cchitsiang/awesome-stars/topics.md

 - [monicahq/monica](https://github.com/monicahq/monica) - Personal CRM.
 Remember everything about your friends, family and business relationships.
 - [DevlessTeam/DV-PHP-CORE](https://github.com/DevlessTeam/DV-PHP-CORE) - Devless is a ready-made back-end for development of web or mobile applications.
 It is fully open source under the permissive Apache v2 license.
 This means that you can develop your front end without w
 - [slimkit/plus](https://github.com/slimkit/plus) - 💝The Plus (ThinkSNS+) is a powerful, easy-to-develop social system built with Laravel.
-- [bagisto/bagisto](https://github.com/bagisto/bagisto) - An easy to use, free and open source laravel eCommerce platform to build your online shop in no time.
+- [bagisto/bagisto](https://github.com/bagisto/bagisto) - Free and open source laravel eCommerce platform
 - [roots/bedrock](https://github.com/roots/bedrock) - WordPress boilerplate with Composer, easier configuration, and an improved folder structure
 - [a54552239/pearProject](https://github.com/a54552239/pearProject) - pear，梨子，轻量级的在线项目/任务协作系统，远程办公协作
 - [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object) - Data transfer objects with batteries included